A $\sqrt{2}$-accelerated FISTA for composite strongly convex problems: Introduction

-\paragraph{Accelerated algorithms for composite (strongly) convex problems} Forward-backward splitting is one of the operator splitting methods (cf.~\cite{RB16}) for composite (strongly) convex problems and traceable back to~\cite{P79}.
+Forward-backward splitting is an operator-splitting method for composite convex and composite strongly convex problems (cf.~\cite{RB16}) and can be traced back to~\cite{P79}.
 For $\ell_1$-regularized problems, this method is known as the Iterative Shrinkage/Thresholding Algorithm (ISTA)~\cite{DDD04}.
-The iteration is given by $x_{k+1} = \prox_{\eta h}(x_k - \eta \nabla g(x_k))$ for some $\eta >0$, and the convergence rates of $f(x_k) - f^\star$ are $\Order{1/k}$ for convex $g$ and $\Order{(1-\mu/L_g)^k}$ for strongly convex $g$.
+Its iteration is given by $x_{k+1}=\prox_{\eta h}(x_k-\eta\nabla g(x_k))$ for some $\eta>0$, and its convergence rates in terms of $f(x_k)-f^\star$ are $\Order{1/k}$ when $g$ is convex and $\Order{(1-\mu/L_g)^k}$ when the objective is strongly convex.

-For composite convex problems, an accelerated method is FISTA~\cite{BT09}, achieving the convergence rate $f(x_k) - f^\star \le \Order{1/k^2}$.
-The fastest method is OptISTA~\cite{JGR25}, which exactly matches the lower bound of the convergence rate.
-In addition, several methods have been proposed to achieve fast convergence of the norm of the gradient mapping~\cite{MS13,GL16,KF18}.
-Furthermore, \cite{LSY24} showed that a modified FISTA attains asymptotic linear convergence for strongly convex functions.
+For composite convex problems, FISTA~\cite{BT09} achieves the convergence rate $f(x_k)-f^\star\le\Order{1/k^2}$.
+The fastest method for this setting is OptISTA~\cite{JGR25}, which exactly matches the corresponding lower bound.
+In addition, several methods have been proposed to accelerate the convergence of the gradient-mapping norm~\cite{MS13,GL16,KF18}.
+Furthermore, the authors of~\cite{LSY24} showed that a modified FISTA attains asymptotic linear convergence for strongly convex objectives.

 For strongly convex objectives, several accelerated methods have been proposed~\cite{CP16,CC19,FV19,FV20,ADA21,RC22}.
+They achieve the rate $f(x_k)-f^\star=\Order{\min\paren*{(1-\sqrt{\mu/L_g})^k,1/k^2}}$.
+The fastest known method to date is that of~\cite{ADR22}, which improves the geometric rate of these methods by a factor of $\sqrt{2}$; see \cref{tab:comparison}.
+The recent work~\cite{UTDT26}, which cited the preprint version of this paper, proposed an algorithm called Prox-ITEM.
+The authors showed that Prox-ITEM achieves the convergence rate $\norm{x_k-x^\star}^2=\Order{(1-\sqrt{\mu/L_g})^{2k}}$ and that this rate exactly matches the corresponding lower bound.
+However, because $f(x_k)-f^\star$ cannot, in general, be upper-bounded by $\norm{x_k-x^\star}^2$ in the nonsmooth setting, the convergence rate of Prox-ITEM in terms of $f(x_k)-f^\star$ remains unclear.

-They achieve the rate $\Order{\min\paren*{(1 - \sqrt{q})^k, 1/k^2}}$.
-The fastest known method to date is~\cite{ADR22}, which has a faster geometric rate by a factor of $\sqrt{2}$ than the above methods (see \cref{tab:comparison}).
-These methods, however, require the strong convexity parameter $\mu$ as prior input.
-In contrast, \cite{LX15,ACDLR24} proposed restart-based algorithms that achieve fast linear convergence without assuming knowledge of $\mu$.
+These methods require the strong-convexity parameter $\mu$ as an input.
+By contrast, restart-based algorithms that achieve fast linear convergence without prior knowledge of $\mu$ were proposed in~\cite{LX15,ACDLR24}.